Modeling and Simulation Group at IoC

 During a number of decades several software tools that facilitate program synthesis features have been developed by our group :

-Applications
+Applications and Activities

 We consider building just the tools without any applications not fun.
-Most of the ideas and realisation approaches are there due to the tasks from the real life.
+Most of the ideas and realization approaches are there due to the tasks from the real life.
 The following is a limited list of applications made:

 Vahur Kotkas

-Last update 25 May 2009
+Last update 16 May 2016